litprog/litprog/lit_v3/11_overview.md

 ### Optimizing

-Now that we have some code that is good, and which we can also see is correct, it's time we turned to optimization.
+Now that we have some code that works, and which we can also see is correct, it's time we turned to optimization.

 ```python
 # def: fast_fib